Please ✉️ mail or 📞 call to discuss your requirements.

 ℞ is an XML system.
 That means the recipe has to be expressed in XML.
 If you’re going to be publishing it, it’s probably in XML already.

-<ingredient quantity="220" units="g" dairy="butter" xml:id="butter"/> <ingredient quantity="2" units="cloves" size="butter" vegetable="garlic" treatment="crushed" xml:id="garlic"/> <ingredient quantity="1.5" units="cups" meat="bacon" quality="diced" xml:id="ham" comment="lardons"/>
+<ingredient quantity="220" unit="g" dairy="butter" xml:id="butter"/> <ingredient quantity="2" unit="cloves" size="butter" vegetable="garlic" treatment="crushed" xml:id="garlic"/> <ingredient quantity="1.5" unit="cups" meat="bacon" quality="diced" xml:id="ham" comment="lardons"/>

-and it formats the instructions using the names of the ingredients you supplied
+and it formats the instructions using the names of the ingredients you supplied:

 Fry the butter, garlic, and bacon gently for five minutes.